-Appeals to All Ages
+Appeal to All or Most Ages

-The Harry Potter franchise, on the other hand, was created with the goal that children, teenagers, and parents alike would all be able to get something from it.
+The Lord of the Rings is one of many movie franchises adapted from books and found great success.
+While it doesn’t have the same appeal for all age groups due to its more dense backstory, the darker world, etc., it is considered by many to be the best fantasy series ever made.
+The Harry Potter franchise is for all ages, and children, teenagers, and parents all get something from it.
 From the first book/film all the way to the last, relatable things like friendship, hope, and love are represented through a magical world with peculiar people and creatures that appeal to a wide range of ages and personalities.

 When considering your own movie franchise, remember that the more people your films appeal to, the greater your chance of success.

-In “Harry Potter,” this same element of the hero’s journey and a character’s full arc is also very prevalent and powerful.
-The original book/film was aimed at children and featured characters around 10 years of age.
+In the original Star Wars trilogy, many characters grow throughout the adventure.
+We see Luke Skywalker go from a nobody on a farm to a rebel fighter and finally a Jedi hero.
+Since the audience is there when his journey starts, the audience feels like it has a part in his growth and triumph as he matures.
+In Harry Potter, this same element of the hero’s journey and a character’s full arc is also very prevalent and powerful.
+The original book/film was aimed at children and featured characters around ten years of age.
 But by the end, Harry and the rest were teenagers — just like all the loyal fans of the books and films who grew up alongside their favorite characters.

-Take Them To Another World
+Take Your Audience To Another World

-Children and adults alike who love Harry Potter know what we’re talking about.
+Right now, the by-the-numbers most successful (and largest) franchise of all time is the Marvel Cinematic Universe.
+There are many reasons these movies are a hit, but one of the biggest reasons is that they transport you somewhere else.
+You may be on Earth while watching The Avengers, but the heroes and villains are on Asgard.
+People love Harry Potter for the same reason.
 From the moment viewers board the Hogwarts Express and arrive at the wizard school, they immediately feel enraptured by a world of magic and mystery.
-The characters still face relatable situations like mean teachers, but in Harry Potter your teacher is a cold, secretive wizard.
+The characters still face relatable situations like mean teachers, but in Harry Potter, your teacher is a cold, secretive wizard.
 It’s another world.